cstml/cstml.github.io/_posts/2020-05-24-Journey-to-dev.md

 be a more authentic case study of the process.

 ---
+# Days 13-16

+2020-06-06 - 2020-06-09

+I have been coding on a daily basis, mostly C++.
+Working with C++ and really diving into the deeper concepts- on which I only touched upon in the past like:
+- memory allocation
+- polymorphism
+- function pointers
+- templates

+By doing so I am enjoying C++ even more.

+Regarding job-hunting, I have received a negative response from the company that I solved their website's challenge (that's a bit of a shame).
+I was hoping for at least an interview or a conversation about it.
+Nevertheless, I should carry on applying for other jobs.

+I have started my third university application and I am hoping to finish it by the end of today.
+Leetcode 30 day code challenge is continuing in  the background and if you have been watching me on twitter, you know my trials and tribulations.
+In a nutshell I am still in it, and very busy.

+To fill in my gaps regarding web-dev, I have been experimenting with a LAMPS server, deployed on an AWS EC2, learning PHP and practicing MySQL.
+I intend to create a simple website that users can input jokes and see all the jokes written by others.

+#### Achieved
+- [x] submitted on Kaggle an example worked out through reading other people's notebooks.
+It was very useful to learn how other people arrive at the results and how to implement the algorithms.
+It was also much easier to find what to research in terms of ML algorithms, rather than reading only the documentations.
+Lesson learnt - read other people's code .
+- [x] kept at it with Leetcode and refining my C++ skills
+- [x] maintained motivation and momentum

+#### Not achieved
+- [ ] Apply or look for more jobs over the weekend.
+I will be honest, job searching takes a long time, and applying for each job takes even longer.
+I'd rather code or do something else rather than apply for a job sometimes, and with no expression of interest from any of the applications sent out (especially the one that I even completed their challenge that was meant to make them interested) I have lost some of the motivation needed to invest the time in applying.
+Nevertheless, I am aware that this is how job searching works, and should not be discouraged.
+I will get back to it as soon as possible - maybe why not - today.

+---

 # Day 10-12

 2020-06-03 - 2020-06-05

-Managed to do two more problems for the Leet Code  challenge - I am now truly hooked and will win that t-shirt! the third day of the challenge took a bit more thinking, and I did it in Python, but the rest have been consistently easy - for more instantaneous updates, please head to my twitter or to my leetcode-practice repo.
+Managed to do two more problems for the Leet Code  challenge - I am now truly hooked and will win that t-shirt! the third day of the challenge took a bit more thinking, and I did it in Python, but the rest have been consistently easy
+- for more instantaneous updates, please head to my twitter or to my leetcode-practice repo.

 In other updates, my first position refusal has also come through, one of the places I have applied to notifying me that they have now made an offer to a person.
 This actually doesn't bother me, and I much prefer to know that this is the case rather than never even find out if my application was even seen.

 I've also looked into Functional Programming, which sounds like a good idea, although I am not very confident I could apply it at this point.
 Nevertheless, there are concepts that I did pick up.
 I've also spent one evening refreshing myself on C++ lists and strings, which was much fun, especially whilst having sum Pizza (yum).

 I've been contacted yesterday (2020-05-05) by a  recruiter wanting to discuss the possibility of a job with C++ and Python at the heart of it.
 The job description seemed amazing, and it got me really excited.
 I have replied to the recruiter but have yet received a response back.
 I hope it wasn't a scam, and if it was, I am yet to figure out what they gain out of doing so.
-Will wait and see.
+Will wait and
+    see.

 I am keeping my spirits up, and remaining positive.
 I am feeling less under pressure compared to last week, and have now changed my mindset.
 Realising that I was burning out a little bit, I reminded myself that I am doing this because I am truly passionate about programming and solving problems - and thus should enjoy the journey rather than only concentrate on the final goal.
 It was an important realisation, and it has changed my experience for good.

 #### Achieved